-The menu has lots of delicious sounding food items on it, and in our usual manner we decide to order a dish each that we both like and share them between us.
+The menu has lots of tasty sounding food items on it, and in our usual manner we decide to order a dish each that we both like and share them between us.
 It's the best of both worlds that way!

 I spy Leigh's Crepes ($22) which is a basil and ricotta crepe with sage creme fraiche on side.
 It comes out with a giant salad on side, which is a norm for this place.
 It has a really delicate dressing over the top which is oil based and has slight sweetness and tang.
 Really enjoyable with the strips of cucumber, the cherry tomatoes, red onion and plethora of mixed greens.
 The rocket is peppery and fresh and the crunch counters the softness of the crepes.

 Those crepes!
 Very delicious.
 Savoury in all the right ways, they are utterly moorish.
 The batter is light and airy; the filling creamy but full of flavour.
 The creme fraiche is really great, I love the inclusion of the sage it just lifts the whole flavour profile.
-A great vegan dish!
+A great vegetarian dish!

 With my lunch I choose a freshly made strawberry milkshake.
 It's thick and creamy - with actual chunks of strawberries and their seeds throughout.
 I know I shouldn't get this because it's filling enough without food, but I'm glad I did order it.
 It's so sweet but tart at the same time and it's so coolly refreshing.
 Decadence in a glass and worth getting if you're a milkshake lover.